tetrateio/tsb-wasm-demo/README.md

 To tag the Docker image and push it to a Docker regitry, run:

+**Note:** Before using the docker-push target, replace your-docker-repo with your actual Docker repository.

 ```sh
 make docker-push
 ```

 ## How to use WASM Extension in Istio Ingress Gateway